 By using Crescent Canna cannabis oil and cannabis powders, you can easily craft your own cannabis recipes.
 Follow these tips on cooking with cannabis to make flawless and fun cannabis-infused dishes and beverages.

-Cooking With CBD Isolate
+Cooking With Cannabis Powder

-Cooking With CBD Oil
+Cooking With Cannabis Oil

-You don’t need anything more than a bottle of Crescent Canna CBD Drops to cook with our CBD oil.
+You don’t need anything more than a bottle of Crescent Canna CBD Drops or THC Syrup to cook with cannabis.
 Each bottle comes with a dropper that displays accurate dosage measurements, so dosing edibles and drinks is simplicity itself.

-How to Cook With CBD
+How to Cook With Cannabis

 It’s also a good idea to make recipes that include some kind of fat.
-CBD is fat-soluble, so your body absorbs it better when it’s surrounded by fats.
-Whether you’re using CBD isolate or a CBD tincture, make sure that the CBD is evenly distributed in the food or drink you prepare.
-This will ensure that everyone eating or drinking your concoction will get the same dose of CBD.
+Cannabinoids are fat-soluble, so your body absorbs it better when it’s surrounded by fats.
+Whether you’re using cannabis powder or a cannabis tincture, make sure your dosage is evenly distributed in the food or drink you prepare.
+This will ensure that everyone eating or drinking your concoction will experience the same dose.

-What Can You Make With CBD?
+What Can You Make With Cannabis?

 Try making cocktails, salads, baked goods, appetizers, or whatever else your heart desires!
-Start small the first time you cook with CBD oil, then work your way up to bigger dishes.
-If you keep our simple CBD baking tips in mind, you’re sure to succeed.
+Start small the first time you cook with cannabis, then work your way up to bigger dishes.
+If you keep our simple cannabis baking tips in mind, you’re sure to succeed.